‘Boss Baby’ Beats ‘Beauty And The Beast’ At Opening, ‘Ghost in the Shell’ Flops?

-Folks at DreamWorks Animation and Fox Distribution knew that their movie Boss Baby is going to be a hit, but they did not expect it to be number one at opening, especially since Disney’s Beauty and the Beast is still showing on theaters.
+Folks at DreamWorks Animation and Fox Distribution knew that their movie Boss Baby was going to be a hit, but they did not expect it to be number one at opening, especially since Disney’s Beauty and the Beast is still showing on theaters.
 But that is exactly what happened with the animation, raking $49 million at the box office on its opening day.

-Although in hindsight, it is not surprising that the family-friendly movie turned out to be a hit.
+Although, in hindsight, it is not surprising that the family-friendly movie turned out to be a hit.
 You get Alec Baldwin voicing a baby in a suit, after all.
 What’s not to like?

 Beauty and the Beast remains to be a behemoth at the box office, raking in nearly $876.3 million worldwide in its first 17 days, according to a report by NY Daily News.
 However, it finished at $48 million on the day Boss Baby opened, and was essentially dethroned from its number one spot that week.
 Chris Aronson, chief of Fox Distribution, said “We expected a decent opening.
 We didn’t expect to be number one.”